mbruzek/tar-manifest/README.md

 optional arguments:
   -h, --help            show this help message and exit -l LICENSE, --license LICENSE
-                        The URL to the license for JAR file -o OUTPUT, --output OUTPUT
+                        The relative path to the XML file containing the license mapping -o OUTPUT, --output OUTPUT
                         The path and name of the file to store the output -r REPOSITORY, --repository REPOSITORY